Blacksheep909/SpotMicroESP32-Nitro-Fork/code/README.md

 There are many other things I am likely forgetting, and of course this will happen in due time, but I am unsure how long they may take -right now my aim is to upload this code to get people kickstarted, and maybe someone will take on the challenge to make it even better!

-## Contributing

-- For contributions or to report issues, please contact us or open an issue in this fork’s repository.

-### My Discord is blacksheep909 if you would like to contact me
----